parrt/ml-articles/gradient-boosting/L2-norm.md

 }
 }}

 A GBM implementation would have to choose weights, $w_i$, appropriately to make sure $\hat y$ converges on $y$ instead of oscillating back and forth forever, among other things.
-An overall learning rate variable is also typically used to speed up or slow down the overall approach of $\hat y$ to $y$, which also helps to alleviate oscillation.
-(We want the jumps to shorten as we approach.)
+An overall learning rate variable, $\eta$, is also typically used to speed up or slow down the overall approach of $\hat y$ to $y$, which also helps to alleviate oscillation.
+(Ideally, the jumps would shorten as we approach.)

 To show how flexible this technique is, consider training the weak models on just the direction of $y$, rather than the magnitude and direction of $y$.
 In other words, we would train the $\Delta_i (\vec x)$ on $sign(y - \hat y)$, not $y - \hat y$.
 The $sign(z)$ (or $sgn(z)$) function expresses the direction as one of $\{-1, 0, +1\}$.
 We'd have to change how we pick the weights, but both $sign(y - \hat y)$ and $y - \hat y$ point us in the right direction.

 For the single observation case, both final $F_M$ models would converge to the same value, but that's not the case for multiple observations.
 In the general case, these two direction vector definitions lead the overall model to converge on different predicted target $\hat {\vec y}$ columns; naturally, their hops through the predicted values would also be different.
-Later, we'll show that these two direction vector definitions are optimizing different measures of model performance.
+In <a href="descent.html">Gradient boosting performs gradient descent</a>, we'll show that these two direction vector definitions are optimizing different measures of model performance.

 If you understand this golfer example, then you understand the key intuition behind boosting for regression, at least for a single observation.
 Yup, that's it.
 Of course, we don't have the tools yet to prove this model converges on a useful approximation $\hat y$ or even that it terminates, but we wanted to show that the GBM idea itself is not hard to grok.